+May is Lupus Awareness Month.
 Still considered to be a complex disease, lupus is a condition that many women across the U.S. are learning to cope with.
-Affecting nearly 1.5 million people in the U.S., lupus is a chronic autoimmune disease where the body begins to attack itself and symptoms vary from person to person.
+Affecting nearly 1.5 million people in the U.S., lupus is a chronic autoimmune disease where the body begins to attack itself, with symptoms varying from person to person.
 Over 90% of those affected by Lupus are women between the ages of 15 and 45.
 African-American women are three times more likely to develop the disease and tend to deal with symptoms of a higher severity.

 A common side effect seen by those with Lupus is a rash across the cheeks and nose that is shaped like a butterfly, giving those who live with it the nickname ‘butterflies’.
 AFIYA Magazine had the wonderful opportunity to sit down and speak with Chastity Corbett, Tonya Moore Butler, Jessica Artis, Xena Morgan and Charlene Williams, five women in the Virginia area who are living with Lupus.
 These brave butterflies, all of whom attend a support group offered by the Lupus Foundation of America, opened up about their lives and experiences with Lupus.